bramley/phplist-plugin-ckeditor/README.md

 But if your plugin directory is outside of the web root then you must move or copy the `ckeditor` and `kcfinder` directories from the plugin's directory to somewhere within the web root.
 Then use the Settings page (menu Config > Settings) to specify the path to each directory.
-In the Composition Settings section enter
+In the `CKEditor settings` section enter

 * the path to CKeditor
 * the path to KCFinder